mariahlaqua/society-for-the-appreciation-of-capybaras-authentication/README.md

 Backend and Middleware: Node.js, Express.js, Sequelize, Validator.js, bcrypt, morgan and more!
 Frontend: EJS and CSS

-## Notes on current stage of development
+## Notes on development

+This app uses the model-view-controller architecture.

 As this was my first project with MySQL and Sequelize, I faced some uncertainty with how to set up sessions.
 Currently sessions are initialized but they are not persistent, nor are they tied to the user upon logging in.